levintp/observer/README.md

 - `INHERIT`: magic value that is defined as the inheritted value of the same option as is set on the parent item.

-Any other placeholder is specified separately.
+Any other placeholder is defined separately.

 The scheme of the configuration file is as follows: